komarpant/BuddyGuard/README.md

 ---

 ## 2. Our Solution

-**Buddy Guard** is an AI chat companion that a child can talk to like a friend.
+**Buddy Guard** is an AI chat app that a child can talk to like a friend.
 Underneath the conversation, it's doing two things at once:

 | | |
 |---|---|